zoemurmure/cpplearning/Notes/Copy Control.md

    - a member with a deleted or inaccessible **destructor**
    - a reference member that does not have an in-class initializer
    - a `const` member whose type does not explicitly define a default constructor and doesn't have an in-class initializer
+5. Synthesized deleted move operation:
+   - a member defines its own copy constructor but does not also define a move constructor
+   - a member doesn't define its own copy operations and for which the compiler is unable to synthesize a move constructor
+   - a member whose own move constructor or move-assignment operator is deleted or inaccessible
+   - **move constructor**: the destructor is deleted or inaccessible
+   - **move-assignment operator**: has a `const` or reference membet

 ## 7. `swap`